Hooli-Strike-Team/Group1_Project/README.md

     1.)
 This project appears managable to the skill levels of the members of the Hooli Strike Team.

     2.)
 Logic games are difficult to learn on your own.
-Computer assisted learning can help users improve their skills and track their learning and achievements using specialized software tools.
+Computer assisted learning technologies can help users improve their skills in Sudoku or Chess and help them track their learning achievements using specialized tools.

       Suggestions (Tory):